You want smart political talk without the meltdowns?

 And so I was only making in Huntsville $19,000 a year.

-I mean, I was just like Radio Gypsy going from town to town.
+I mean, I was just like radio gypsy going from town to town.

 Boy, I can't wait to see her face when you get home.

-Oh, we we tell this story all the time.
+We tell this story all the time.

 Everybody laughs.

-Everybody, especially goes, I they were just marketing expenses, no big deal.
+Especially goes, they were just marketing expenses.

 At the time, I was like, what?